 The following FPGA specifications are important to consider when designing an FPGA application.

-Refer to the NI Developer Zone for more information about the fundamental parts of the FPGA.
+Refer to the support document at ni.com for more information about the fundamental parts of the FPGA.

 Different FPGA families implement slices and LUTs differently.
 For example, a slice on a Virtex-II FPGA has two LUTs and two flip-flops but a slice on a Virtex-5 FPGA has four LUTs and four flip-flops.
 In addition, the number of inputs to a LUT, commonly two to six, depend on the FPGA family.

 A register is a group of flip-flops that stores a bit pattern.
 A register on the FPGA has a clock, input data, output data, and enable signal port.
 Every clock cycle, the input data is latched, stored internally, and the output data is updated to match the internally stored data.
 FPGA VIs use registers to perform the following functions:

 Registers are a key concept in understanding timing considerations for FPGA VIs.